jlangch/venice/README.md

 interactions.
 Venice has been designed from the ground-up with a sandbox, making it a first class citizen.

-Venice includes a comprehensive library of over 900 core functions.
+Venice includes a comprehensive library of over 1000 functions.
 Its immutable persistent data structures, along with Clojure-style atoms, futures, promises, and agents, greatly simplify the process of writing concurrent code.